anirudhkannan9/thinks/README.md

  * Is all great art prescriptive, rather than descriptive?

  * Most creators have a business that looks like the business the platform wants you to have: most Instagrammers have a brand licensing or partnership business, while most YouTubers have an AdSense business.

+ * From a YT comment on a video of Thiel speaking in Miami in late 2021: "On psychology Girard said in a way that it misses the mark.
+It seeks to psychologize the individual when what is at play is a relationship.
+Even at the lowest level the relationship between the psychologist and patient."